Hakeemmidan/blog/content/posts/puffin-multiple-fish-in-beak-wonder/index.md

 ### What type of fish do they mostly catch?
 According to this [Oxford University study](https://www.int-res.com/abstracts/meps/v520/p257-267/), they mostly feed on [sand eel](https://en.wikipedia.org/wiki/Sand_eel).

 ___

+### The why

+According to [this study in Iceland](https://brill.com/view/journals/beh/40/3-4/article-p263_4.xml) and to [this BBC article](https://www.bbc.co.uk/programmes/articles/3DlgWjmWQg2qBYLY1J0vFgN/thirteen-proper-puffin-facts), other birds, such as [Skuas](https://en.wikipedia.org/wiki/Skua) and [Gulls (aka Seagulls)](https://en.wikipedia.org/wiki/Gull) would literally try to steal the fish off the Puffins' mouths.
+And if some fish fall, these two birds, or other birds, would get it.

+So the short answer is: **They keep it in their mouths to keep it safe.**

+Interestingly, Puffins [only lay one egg a year](https://www.worldwildlife.org/blogs/good-nature-travel/posts/ten-high-flying-facts-about-puffins#:~:text=Puffins%20lay%20just%20one%20egg,and%20caring%20for%20the%20chick.).
+So they have to be extra careful with that food.

+It's kind of heroic, they're fighting for their baby's (singular) life.
+Puffins are tiny, they're smaller than a Subway sandwich ([11 inches tall](https://www.birders-store.co.uk/the-north-american-bird-guide-2nd-edition.html)), and weigh less than a soda can ([380 g](https://www.birders-store.co.uk/the-north-american-bird-guide-2nd-edition.html)).
+So [other birds can really mess them up](https://www.youtube.com/watch?v=r777dlf7wRM).

+___

+### Conclusion
+Puffins feed on Sea Eels (fish) and carry a bunch of them around either for themselves or for their chick (they lay one egg a year).
+Because it would too dangerous to leave it on the ground otherwise.

+They sound like great parents and deserve around of [Ululation](https://en.wikipedia.org/wiki/Ululation).
+Kolololoooosh

+___